Approaches to Managing Evidence as Criteria for Selecting Arbitrators

 Ask before appointing: arbitrator interviews

 A very simple solution for determining whether an arbitrator has particular preferences about the taking of evidence is simply to ask them before making an appointment.
-In 2007, a committee constituted by the Chartered Institute of Arbitrators published a Guideline for Interviews for Prospective Arbitrators, which it updated in 2016 as Practice Guideline 16: The Interviewing of Prospective Arbitrators.
+In 2007, a committee constituted by the Chartered Institute of Arbitrators published the Guideline for Interviews for Prospective Arbitrators, which it updated in 2016 as Practice Guideline 16: The Interviewing of Prospective Arbitrators.

 The Guideline purports to set out what it calls ‘current best practice in international commercial arbitration in relation to interviews for prospective arbitrators’.
 It provides a framework for questions to be asked of candidates without unduly risking a subsequent challenge based on how the interview was conducted or what was discussed.
 Prospective sole or presiding arbitrators should only be interviewed by all parties jointly, whereas co-arbitrators may be interviewed by the appointing party separately, subject to limitations on the scope of the interview.